Veterans Services About FAQ Impact License News Check Your Eligibility

 in 2 minutes

-Virginia's Impact License framework uses a "4-of-7" criteria test to determine who qualifies for priority licensing, reserved license allocation, and access to the Cannabis Equity Business Loan Program.
+Virginia's Impact License framework uses a two-part qualification test — geographic residency prong plus at least one of six personal criteria — to determine who qualifies for priority licensing, a dedicated lottery, and access to the Cannabis Equity Business Loan Fund.

 This brief assessment will help determine your potential qualification level and identify the best path forward for your Virginia cannabis license application.